Introduction to ESS Pro

 Purpose

-• Integration and automation between external Identity Management (IDM) systems and the Matrix backend
+- Integration and automation between external Identity and Access Management (IAM) systems and the Matrix backend

 Deployment Recommendations